Child's Play 3: Plot

 That night, Chucky attacks Andy and tells him his plans for taking over Tyler's body.
 Before Andy can fight back, Shelton comes in and takes the doll from him.
 Andy then sneaks into Shelton's room to recover it; Shelton awakens to confront him, only to find that Chucky has vanished.
 Suspecting the doll was stolen, Shelton forces all the cadets to do exercises as punishment.
 Chucky attempts to possess Tyler again, but they are interrupted by De Silva and fellow cadet Ivers.
 Later, a knife-wielding Chucky surprises Cochrane, unintentionally shocking him into a fatal heart attack.
 The next morning, Andy tries to convince Tyler that Chucky is evil, but Tyler refuses to believe him.
 Meanwhile, Chucky kills the camp barber Sergeant Botnick by slashing his throat with a straight razor.
 Whitehurst witnesses Botnick's murder and flees in terror.

 Despite Cochrane's death, the school's annual war games are ordered to proceed as planned, with cadets divided between a "Red Team" and "Blue Team".
 Andy, Whitehurst (now too frightened to talk after witnessing Chucky's action), and Shelton are assigned to the Blue Team.
 Chucky secretly replaces the paint bullets of the Red team with live ammunition.
 When the simulation begins, Chucky lures Tyler away from his team.
 Finally realizing that Chucky is evil, Tyler stabs him with a pocket knife and flees to find Andy.
 Chucky then attacks De Silva and holds her hostage, forcing Andy to exchange Tyler for De Silva.
 The Blue team and Red team arrive on the scene and open fire; Shelton is killed by a bullet from the Red team while Tyler escapes in the chaos.
 Chucky tosses a grenade at the quarrelling cadets; Whitehurst leaps on top of the grenade, sacrificing himself to save the others.

 Tyler flees to a nearby carnival where Chucky kills a security guard and captures him again.
 Andy and De Silva arrive soon after and take the security guard's gun.
 They follow Chucky and Tyler into a horror-themed roller-coaster.
 Chucky wounds De Silva; she gives Andy the gun and tells him to save Tyler.
-Andy pursues Chucky deeper into the ride and repeatedly shoots him, saving Tyler.
+Andy pursues Chucky deeper into the ride and repeatedly shoots him when Chucky tries a third time to possess Tyler, saving Tyler.
 Chucky revives and attacks again.
 In the struggle, Andy manages to throw him into a massive metal fan, shredding his body apart and finally killing him.
 De Silva is rushed to the hospital while Andy is taken away by police for questioning.